 Lesson 7 – Hour of Code – Eclipse Simulation

 In the 21st century, computer science is about curing diseases, cleaning oceans, aiming for gender and race equality, and addressing global poverty.
 Today’s youth will one day create technology to address the world’s problems.
 This is why many of these free coding lessons have an emphasis on coding with a cause.
 Join us in this movement, to give every student in every school the opportunity to learn computer science and develop a brighter future.

 Continuing Your Coding Journey

 Registering for these free coding lessons is a great place to start on your coding journey.
 However, at Classroom Antics, we realize that to master a skill like coding, you must continue to practice and develop those skills.
-This is why we offer many additional programs focused on coding like our in-person summer camps Creative Coders and Minecraft Coding.
-We also have a Virtual Coding Club that meets after-school in small groups and has a self-led option.
+This is why we offer many additional coding programs like our in-person summer camps Creative Coders and Minecraft Coding.
+We also have a Virtual Coding Club that meets after-school in small groups (and has a self-led option).